-- Hospital charges for: - > Room and board, and - > Other inpatient or outpatient services actually administered by the Hospital; - Professional medical and surgical services of a physician, other than a podiatrist or a chiropractor, provided that: - ➤ if more than one surgical procedure is performed through the same incision or natural body orifice during the same operative session, covered expenses will be limited to the allowable charge for the major operation plus up to 50% of the allowable charge for each additional operation of lesser value, and - covered expenses shall not include incidental procedures performed through the same incision during the same operative session;
+- Hospital charges for: - > Room and board, and - > Other inpatient or outpatient services actually administered by the Hospital; - Professional medical and surgical services of a physician, other than a podiatrist or a chiropractor, provided that: - ➤ if more than one surgical procedure is performed through the same incision or natural body orifice during the same operative session, covered expenses will be limited to the allowable charge for the major operation plus up to 50% of the allowable charge for each additional operation of lesser value, and - covered expenses shall not include incidental procedures performed through the same incision during the same operative session; - Chiropractic care, including x-rays, up to a combined calendar year maximum of \$1,000 for network/non-network services; - Outpatient rehabilitation services by a licensed therapist for physical, occupational, and speech therapy for the restoration of speech lost as the result of injury or sickness, other than speech therapy services for dependent children described below, up to a combined network/non-network 60-visit per calendar year maximum; - Speech therapy for the following speech therapy services when they are furnished by a licensed network speech therapist: - adult speech therapy services to restore speech lost as the result of injury or sickness, and

-- Chiropractic care, including x-rays, up to a combined calendar year maximum of \$1,000 for network/non-network services; - Outpatient rehabilitation services by a licensed therapist for physical, occupational, and speech therapy for the restoration of speech lost as the result of injury or sickness, other than speech therapy services for dependent children described below, up to a combined network/non-network 60-visit per calendar year maximum; - Speech therapy services furnished by a licensed speech therapist for dependent child speech therapy services, up to a maximum calendar year benefit of \$2,500, for: - ➤ Screening, detection, and treatment of autism, including Pervasive Developmental Disorders, and Asperger's, - ➤ Restoration or improvement of speech for speech-language and developmental delay disorders that are a result of a non-chronic sickness, intra-uterine trauma, hearing loss, difficulty swallowing, or acute sickness or injury, and - ➤ Treatment of speech delay that is associated with a specifically diagnosable disease, injury, or congenital defect, such as cleft lip and palate; - Home health care services, including infusion therapy, but excluding general housekeeping services or custodial care, up to a combined network/non-network 60-visit per calendar year maximum; - Surgical supplies and dressings, including casts and splints, prostheses, braces, canes, crutches, and trusses; - Anesthesia and its administration; - Blood and blood plasma and their administration; - Oxygen and rental equipment for its administration; - X-rays and laboratory examinations; - Chemotherapy and radiotherapy; - Transportation by a professional ambulance service to an area medical facility equipped to provide the required treatment, including such transportation when a person has no control over the circumstances under which the ambulance is called; - Pregnancy and pregnancy-related conditions including childbirth, miscarriage or abortion for female employees, male employees' covered spouses; - Sterilization for participants or covered spouses; - Treatment of mental health conditions, provided that: - Treatment is rendered by psychiatrists, psychiatric nurses, masters degreed social workers, or clinical psychologists, - ➤ Inpatient treatment, in addition to hospitalization, encompasses: - residential care, i.e. confinement less restrictive than hospitalization but which provides 24-hour supervision and monitoring by the nursing staff and intensive psychiatric interventions more frequently than once each day, and - partial hospitalization, i.e. less restrictive than residential care but which requires nursing supervision and monitoring during confinements of at least 3 but less than 24 hours of each day, 5 days a week, and intensive psychiatric interventions;
+- > covered dependent child speech therapy services for: - screening, detection, and treatment of pervasive developmental disorders, such as autism and Asperger's, - restoration or improvement of speech for speech-language and developmental delay disorders that are a result of a non-chronic sickness, intrauterine trauma, hearing loss, difficulty swallowing, or acute sickness or injury, and - treatment of a speech delay that is associated with a specifically diagnosable disease, injury, or congenital defect, such as cleft lip and palate; - Home health care services, including infusion therapy, but excluding general housekeeping services or custodial care, up to a combined network/non-network 60-visit per calendar year maximum; - Surgical supplies and dressings, including casts and splints, prostheses, braces, canes, crutches, and trusses; - Anesthesia and its administration; - Blood and blood plasma and their administration; - Oxygen and rental equipment for its administration; - X-rays and laboratory examinations; - Chemotherapy and radiotherapy; - Transportation by a professional ambulance service to an area medical facility equipped to provide the required treatment, including such transportation when a person has no control over the circumstances under which the ambulance is called; - Pregnancy and pregnancy-related conditions including childbirth, miscarriage or abortion for female employees and male employees' covered spouses; - Sterilization for participants or covered spouses; - Treatment of mental health conditions, provided that: - ➤ Treatment is rendered by psychiatrists, psychiatric nurses, masters degreed social workers, or clinical psychologists, - ➤ Inpatient treatment, in addition to hospitalization, encompasses: - residential care, i.e. confinement less restrictive than hospitalization but which provides 24-hour supervision and monitoring by the nursing staff and intensive psychiatric interventions more frequently than once each day, and - partial hospitalization, i.e. less restrictive than residential care but which requires nursing supervision and monitoring during confinements of at least 3 but less than 24 hours of each day, 5 days a week, and intensive psychiatric interventions; - Skilled nursing facility accommodations, up to a combined total of 120 days per calendar year for network and non-network treatment, provided that a doctor certifies that confinement is necessary for he treatment of the same injury or sickness treated in the immediately preceding hospitalization;